<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 To perform vertical analysis, all items are expressed as a percentage of one base figure from the same year-end financial statement.
 For example, vertical analysis might express an asset, liability or equity account as a percentage of total assets, liabilities or equity respectively.

-Why Is a Vertical Analysis Important?
+Why Is Vertical Analysis Important?

-Vertical analysis is important because it helps stakeholders understand the relative proportions of accounts and performance in relation to each other.
-It gives business owners a more detailed view of their financial health than just knowing their total assets, liabilities and equity.
-By comparing the proportions of individual accounts from period to period, companies can track fluctuations and use them to inform strategic decisions.
-Vertical analysis can also be used to benchmark a company's performance against industry averages.
+It gives business owners a more detailed view of their financial health compared to just knowing their total assets, liabilities and equity.
+By comparing the proportions of individual accounts from time period to period, companies can track fluctuations and use them to inform strategic decisions, assisting with financial forecasting.

 What Is the Difference Between Vertical and Horizontal Analysis?